Fighting with Kit Carson

 Mascot Pictures film serial.
 It was edited into a feature film by Al Dezel Productions in 1946 and released to theaters as a movie.
 Johnny Mack Brown starred as Kit Carson, and Betsy King Ross played his love interest, Joan Fargo.
 The film also starred Tully Marshall and both Noah Beery Sr. and Noah Beery Jr.

+Plot

+Accused with the theft, Kit Carson is trying to solve the mystery of the gold disappearance.
+To do so he must overcome obstacles set in motion by Kraft, the Mystery Riders, Nakomas, and the young "Johnny" Fargo.